pudding-tech/mikane/README.md

 ## Usage

 1. Open your browser and navigate to `http://localhost:4200`.
-2. Register a new account at `http://localhost:4200/register/u`, or log in with existing credentials.
+2. Register new accounts at `http://localhost:4200/register/u`, or log in with existing credentials.
 3. Create an event and start adding participants and expenses.

-4. API documentation (using the OpenAPI specification) can be found at `http://localhost:3002`.
+The API documentation, following the OpenAPI specification, is available at `http://localhost:3002`.

 ## Testing